jcreedcmu/vscode-codeql/extensions/ql-vscode/README.md

 # CodeQL extension for Visual Studio Code

-This project is an extension for Visual Studio Code that adds rich language support for [CodeQL](https://help.semmle.com/codeql).
-It's used to find problems in codebases using CodeQL.
+This project is an extension for Visual Studio Code that adds rich language support for [CodeQL](https://help.semmle.com/codeql) and allows you to easily find problems in codebases.
 In particular, the extension:

-* Enables you to use CodeQL to query databases and discover problems in codebases.
+* Enables you to use CodeQL to query databases generated from source code.
 * Shows the flow of data through the results of path queries, which is essential for triaging security results.
 * Provides an easy way to run queries from the large, open source repository of [CodeQL security queries](https://github.com/Semmle/ql).
 * Adds IntelliSense to support you writing and editing your own CodeQL query and library files.